shaderLABS/shaderBOT/README.md

     "mediaChannelIDs": [""], // channels in which every message that doesn't contain an image, a video or a link will be deleted
     "muteRoleID": "",
     "guildID": "",
-    "warnings": {
+    "archiveCategoryIDs": [""], // categories which are used for archiving projects "warnings": {
         "decay": [0, 0, 0], // days, severity 1-3
         "punishment": {